redkite-labs/redkitecms-docs/book/add-custom-block.rst

     This command must be run under the alcms environment.

-It will start the standard Symfony2 bundle generator command but will ask for some more information.
+It will start the standard Symfony2 bundle generator command but will ask for additional information.

 Naming conventions
 ~~~~~~~~~~~~~~~~~~~